-New!
 Due to ongoing social distancing guidelines this year, students may need more time to find a school where they'll be able to take AP Exams.
 This year, the AP Program will waive the late order fee for students who are added to your exam order after November 13.
 You'll need to call AP Services for Educators to request that the late order fee be waived for a student added to your order after November 13.
-Homeschooled students, virtual school students, independent study students, and students from other schools must be included in your exam order by the March 12 spring course orders and fall order changes deadline.
+Homeschooled students, virtual school students, independent study students, and students from other schools must be included in your student roster in AP Registration and Ordering by March 12.

 Class Sections and Exam Only Sections